Towards Reliable Recommender Systems for Rating Data: Abstract

 \section{Abstract}

-Recommender systems are essential tools in the digital landscape for connecting users with content that more closely aligns with their preferences.
-Matrix completion is a widely used statistical framework for such systems, aiming to predict a user’s preferences for items they have not yet rated by leveraging the observed ratings in a partially filled user–item rating matrix.
-Realistic applications of matrix completion in recommender systems must address several challenges that are too often neglected: (i) the discrete nature of rating-scale data, (ii) the presence of malicious users who manipulate the system to their advantage through the creation of fake profiles, and (iii) missing-not-at-random patterns, where users are more likely to rate items they expect to enjoy.
-Our goal in this paper is twofold.
-First, we propose a novel matrix completion method, \emph{robust discrete matrix completion} (RDMC), designed specifically to handle the discrete nature of sparse rating-scale data and to remain reliable in the presence of adversarial manipulation.
-We evaluate RDMC through carefully designed experiments and realistic case studies.
-Our work therefore, secondly, offers a statistically-sound blueprint for future studies on how to evaluate matrix completion methods for recommender systems under realistic scenarios.
+Recommender systems are widely used in the digital landscape to match users with content fitting their preferences.
+However, growing concerns about fake accounts, strategic manipulation, and other deceptive online behavior place increasing pressure on the reliability of these systems.
+A common statistical approach behind recommender systems is so-called matrix completion, which predicts how users would rate items they have not yet consumed based on patterns in observed ratings.
+Realistically applying matrix completion methods requires jointly addressing several overlooked challenges: (i)~ratings on discrete scales (such as 1--5 stars); (ii)~the presence of malicious users who deliberately manipulate the system to their advantage through fake profiles; (iii)~ratings missing not at random since users are more likely to consume items they expect to like; and (iv)~fostering transparency, reproducibility, and stability.
+We jointly address these challenges by proposing a novel method, \emph{Robust Discrete Matrix Completion} (RDMC), designed to capture the key characteristics of sparse rating data while remaining reliable in the presence of manipulation.
+We evaluate RDMC through two case studies and carefully designed simulation experiments.
+Our work thereby offers a statistically-sound blueprint for future studies on how to evaluate recommender systems under realistic scenarios.